neurosis69/chia-sync-data/README.md

 # chia-sync-data - some interesting results so far

+All tests are done using my [ansible sync test repo](https://github.com/neurosis69/chia-sync-test).

 ***Be careful when comparing FULLSYNC scenario, because they usually sync until different peaks.
 Use synced blocks/h or blocks/m as metric instead.***

 ## PR9746